veyon/docs/admin/installation.rst

 Basics
 ++++++

-The Veyon Windows installer provided by the community can be executed in *silent* mode, meaning that there is no user interaction and installation is done automatically.
+The Veyon Windows installer provided by the community can be executed in *silent* mode, meaning that there is no user interaction and the installation is performed automatically.
 This is especially helpful for automated deployments in larger environments.
 Veyon can thus be easily integrated with all common software distribution/deployment mechanisms.

 After the :index:`installer` has been run with command line parameter ``/S``, all further operations are executed without requests for feedback or output.
 The same applies to the uninstaller.